Coord’s Surveyor app uses AR to map curbs and sidewalks

 “[Surveyor] positions [pictures of curb features] in relation to one another and snap[s] them to the location of the actual curb on a [3D] map,” Coord explained. “[In] many places, GPS is not accurate enough … [p]articularly in cities, [it’s] routinely off by 10 feet or more.”

-Coord’s making Surveyor available as part of a subscription; the idea’s that government agencies, transporation consultants, and mobility companies will use it to build out local databases.
+Coord’s making Surveyor available as part of a subscription; the idea is that government agencies, transportation consultants, and mobility companies will use it to build out local databases.
 Included with every plan are management tools and training materials, plus one free month of access.

 “With the growing importance of curbs in our cities, having a digital picture of the curb rules is essential for the future of urban transportation,” Coord wrote.
 “That is why we built the Surveyor app and why we’re making it available externally.”

-The company’s mission, ultimately, is to build a platform-agnostic database of street-level data which any third party can use.
+The company’s mission, ultimately, is to build a platform-agnostic database of street-level data that any third party can use.
 Toll agencies can tap Coord’s APIs to calculate toll prices and communicate them through an app, for example, and bike-sharing companies could leverage its location datasets to pinpoint stations on a map.
 And cities can use it to better allocate parking zones and manage the flow of traffic.

 Earlier this year, Coord announced a fusion of its Routing API and Bike Share API into a single multimodal pathfinding tool with ride-hailing, car-hailing, bike-sharing, and public transit information.
 It currently offers a Shared Vehicle API for bike and scooter services; a Curbs API for parking, loading zone, and bus stop data; a Tolls API that calculates the cost of an origin, destination, and departure time; the Routing API; and a Parking API with off-street lot, garage, and gated facilities information.